 “ENVIRONMENTALLY FRIENDLY CARS WILL SOON CEASE TO BE AN OPTION…THEY WILL BECOME A NECESSITY.” –Fujio Cho

-The auto industry has always been a business playing a significant role in an economy, by creating jobs, providing government revenues, and supporting both small and large businesses.
+The auto industry has always been a business playing a significant role in the economy, by creating jobs, providing government revenues, and supporting both small and large businesses.
 In this respect, the future of the transportation industry is electric vehicles.

 Lithium-ion batteries have changed our regular daily existences, establishing the groundwork for a remote, interconnected, and petroleum product-free society.
 Their true capacity is, nonetheless, yet to be reached.